Traveling can be stressful even in the best of times.

 Here’s to safe (essential) travels

-Following these outlined travel tips, of course, don’t guarantee anything.
+Following these outlined travel tips, of course, doesn’t guarantee anything.

 Again, the only reliable way to avoid COVID-19 is to stay at home and physically steer clear of people beyond your safeguarded household.